 The other thing that our customers have been asking for, as we come to their environments, they have tons of data.
 The goal is to move to the cloud.
 The goal is to move to the cloud either as quickly as possible or as seamlessly as possible.

 They’ve asked us for multiple solutions to help them to get that data to the cloud.
 If your goal is to move your data as quickly as possible to the cloud — and we’re talking about Petabytes, hundreds of Terabytes of data — your best approach at that particular point in time is taking the FedEx route.

-With whether it’s Azure Data Box or AWS Snowball, being able to utilize that to be able to send the data over to the cloud and then importing that data into SoftNAS to make it easier for you to be able to manage the data.
+Whether it’s Azure Data Box or AWS Snowball, being able to utilize that to be able to send the data over to the cloud and then import that data into SoftNAS makes it easier for you to be able to manage the data.

 That is going to be across cut, over.
 That means that at some point in time, on-prem, you’re going to have to stop that traffic and say that “This is what is considered enough.
 I’m going to send this over to the cloud, and then I’m going to populate and start over with my new data set in the cloud and have it run that way.”